Criminal Defense Overview

 Discuss Your Case With A Criminal Defense Attorney

-There are two main approaches to achieving a positive outcome in a criminal case: either fighting the charges or seeking the best possible plea agreement.
-These two distinct options are not necessarily mutually exclusive, and sometimes a more favorable plea agreement can be achieved when a defendant begins to fight the charges.
+Pleading not guilty and seeking the best possible plea agreement are not necessarily mutually exclusive, and sometimes a more favorable plea agreement can be achieved when a defendant begins to fight the charges.
 For example, the prosecutor may realize that the evidence against you is not strong enough to assure conviction at trial, or perhaps the prosecutor will agree that a judge is likely to rule that the police performed an illegal search, which will result in the suppression of illegally obtained evidence.

 In other cases, we know from the beginning that we cannot effectively fight charges through pretrial motions or at trial, so we instead seek to obtain the best possible plea agreement or other non-trial resolution to your case.
-We do this by presenting as many mitigating factors as possible while trying to minimize the presence of any aggravating factors.
 Mitigating factors are anything that makes a crime “less bad” than a generic version of the crime in question, or anything that makes a defendant “less bad” than a generic defendant charged with the same crime.
 Conversely, aggravating factors are anything that makes a crime worse than a generic version of the crime in question or that makes the defendant himself or herself worse than a generic defendant charged with the same crime.
-If we are able to show enough mitigating factors, it is often possible to obtain a favorable plea agreement or, better yet, admission into the Accelerated Rehabilitative Disposition Program (ARD).

 In some cases, we have no choice but to fight charges all the way to trial.
 This would be a situation in which the Commonwealth’s evidence is weak or questionable, yet the prosecutor is unwilling or unable to drop or reduce charges or enter a plea agreement that is favorable to the defendant.
 In order to be successful at trial, it is incumbent upon a defense lawyer to not only have excellent trial skills but to also recognize which cases to push to trial.